 - The cancellation of a subaccount with less than a twelve-month billing period will incur a $150 fee.

-- Requests for additional information on establishing a mass email subaccount – including availability, active contact limits, and monthly costs – should be directed to the Office of Web and Electronic Communications at email@example.com.
+- Requests for additional information on establishing a mass email subaccount – including availability, active contact limits, and monthly costs – should be directed to University Marketing and Communications.